 - Harnessing Science, Technology & Innovation (STI) for socio-economic development.

-- Promoting, supporting and mentoring technology based technology SMMEs through implementation of innovation-driven activities.
+- Promoting, supporting and mentoring technology-based technology SMMEs through the implementation of innovation-driven activities.

 - Enabling innovation, including capacitating stakeholders with respect to innovation.